 - Social isolation, unemployment, fear of contracting the virus, and the sorrow of losing beloved ones further exasperated the existing mental crisis.

-Alison Darcy, an American psychologist, and a mental health activist.
-As a founder of the mental health care firm Woebot, she is devoted to making mental health facilities accessible to everyone.
+Alison Darcy, an American psychologist and a mental health activist founded the mental health care firm Woebot.
+She is devoted to making mental health facilities accessible to everyone.
 As an advocate of mental health problems, Darcy is on the mission of eliminating all hurdles that hinder one’s access to quality health services.